OgoxHammerschild/OgoxHammerschild.github.io/README.md

 <a name="Collision_Manager"/>

-# Dynamic Delegate (C#)
+# Dynamic Delegate (C++)

-Define a dynamic Delegate like the ones in the Unreal framework, but without using the Unreal framework!
+Define a dynamic Delegate like in the Unreal framework, but without using the Unreal framework!
+The delegate can be subscribed by a pair of an Object\* and a function to call on the object.
+Broadcast() will call the functions on the respective objects.
 You will find the useage below and the source code in the [repository](https://github.com/OgoxHammerschild/OgoxHammerschild.github.io/blob/master/Composition/Delegate.h).

 ```c++